-The Delaware Clean Transportation Incentive Program will continue to offer vehicle and charging station rebates through December 31, 2019, with slight programmatic changes for clarity and flexibility.
-Rebate amounts will remain the same.
-The new round of funding will begin July 1, 2018.
-New application forms and guidelines will then be available on this webpage.
+The Delaware Clean Transportation Incentive Program offers electric vehicle and charging station rebates for Delaware residents and businesses.
+The current funding round will continue through December 31, 2019.
+The new round of funding will begin January 1, 2020.
+Rebate amounts, application forms and guidelines will then be available on this webpage.

 The Delaware Clean Cities Coalition is a collaborative group of transportation professionals, stakeholders, and Delaware state agency representatives that works to reduce petroleum use for transportation.
 Funded by the US Department of Energy, the national Clean Cities program has saved more than 3 billion gallons of petroleum in the United States since 1993, advancing America’s energy, economic, and environmental security.

 DNREC’s Division of Climate, Coastal, & Energy is an active participant in the Transportation and Climate Initiative (TCI), housed in the Georgetown Climate Center.
 Founded in 2010, TCI is a regional collaboration of 12 Northeast and Mid-Atlantic jurisdictions that seeks to develop the clean energy economy and reduce greenhouse gas emissions in the transportation sector.